Anti-Growth Assets (List of Stores of Value)

 Key Takeaways – Stores of Value & Anti-Growth Assets

-• Examples of anti-growth assets include predictable cash flow equities, private assets, gold, real estate, art, rare collectibles, cryptocurrencies, commodity currencies, and less growth-sensitive commodities.
+- Examples of anti-growth assets include predictable cash flow equities, private assets, gold and other precious metals, inflation-linked bonds, long-duration government bonds, real estate, infrastructure, farmland and timberland, art, rare collectibles, potentially some cryptocurrencies, commodity currencies, reserve currencies, and less growth-sensitive commodities.

-• The specific allocation of anti-growth assets will depend on an investor’s risk tolerance, investment goals, and market conditions.
+- The specific allocation of anti-growth assets will depend on an investor’s risk tolerance, investment goals, and market conditions, as well as where we are in the long-term debt cycle.

 Benefits of Anti-Growth Assets & Stores of Value